codiga/vscode-plugin/README.md

 ## Create Smart Code Snippets

-Create a smart code snippet by selecting the code and click on `Create Codiga Snippet`
+Create a smart code snippet by selecting the code and click on `Create Codiga Snippet`.
+The keywords put in your snippet are used to index the snippet and find it using smart search.

 ![Creation of Smart Code Snippet](images/vscode-create-recipe.gif)